 At Thabo 7-11, porridge brunch long burnt away by our cycling, time to top up... and at the same time enjoy the air-conditioning of the outlet.

 Further on, we turned off from Route 211 and rode on Route 242; this was a less busy road running along the river.
-It was a much better road to cycle on as there was less traffic and shady; more important, there was a cool breeze blowing in from the river making our ride all the more pleasant.
-This detour at Thabo will shave off more than 10 km from our route and also would take us pass acres of tobacco farms.
+It was a much better road to cycle on as there was less traffic and shady; more importantly, there was a cool breeze blowing in from the river, making our ride all the more pleasant.
+This detour at Thabo will shave off more than 10 km from our route and also take us past acres of tobacco farms.

 At at stop which we called the Monkey Apple Jetty on account that here a fruit wholesaler was packing Monkey Apples that were brought in by sampans from an island in the middle of the Mekong.
 It's a large island and Google Map showed it belonged to Thailand.